 Putting the “Culture” Back in Agriculture

-We acknowledge and lift the contributions that Indigenous peoples and other Black and Brown have made to sustainable agriculture.
+We acknowledge and lift the contributions that Indigenous peoples and other Black and Brown people have made to sustainable agriculture.

-We acknowledge that our community should have a say in their food access and work with emergency food system providers to give culturally relevant food to our people.
+We acknowledge that our community should have a say in their food access and we work with emergency food system providers to give culturally relevant food to our people.
 We fight to reduce unnecessary barriers to food access points so people can get the resources they need.
 We strive to create the conditions for all people to access food with dignity.

 Save the Mercer Community Garden and Gathering Space